linroger/FinanceCompendium/IV. Fixed Income/Structured Finance & Securitization/CDOs ABS & Credit Transfer/Defaultable Bonds and Credit Derivatives- Valuation and Risk Management.md

 Incorporating defaultable securities into the investor's portfolio, however, implies the acceptance of an elevated level of risk.
 The need to manage such investments has stimulated rapid development of quantitative modelling tools for the purposes of portfolio optimization and risk management.

-# 2 Sources of risk
+## 2 Sources of risk

 A portfolio of defaultable securities is subject to a multitude of risks, e.g., (see [2]):

 - investment and reinvestment risk;
 - interest rate risk;
+- asset/liability mismatch
-- asset/liability mismatch; credit risk:
+- credit risk
 - default risk;
 - credit migration risk;
 - recovery rate risk;